Blog updated with ArcGIS Online June 2022 update.

 The information displayed on the side comes directly from the web map’s pop-up, including any charts, images, or other media.

 Accompanying the map-based countdown experience is an optional list-based Leaderboard section.
 The Pin to Compare button allows the app’s viewers to pin a particular feature to compare with others on the list.
+Up to two pop-ups can be docked for comparison.
 The leaderboard section does not need to have the same number of features as the countdown.
-In this example, the leaderboard has a list of the top 25 oldest counties, whereas the countdown goes through the top 10.
+In this example, the leaderboard has a list of the top 15 oldest counties, whereas the countdown goes through the top 10.

 With more features listed, the higher potential for ties in the data to show up.
 The numeric rankings on the list honor ties in the data.
 For example, there are two counties in the United States with a median age of 57.4.
 These two counties are both ranked 13, and the next ranking that displays is 15 (there is no county ranked 14).

 Upon entering the app configuration in any Instant App, you are taken to Express Setup, a quick way to get started by only configuring the core options.
-If you want more control over your app, enter Full Setup.
-Full Setup includes options such as:
+If you want more control over your app, enter All Settings.
+All Settings includes options such as:

 - Having the legend show up when the app loads.